aishwarya7304/C-project/README.md

-# project
+# Cricket Showdown!
-The project is a cricket game written in c language and .
-The instructions for the same will be displayed on the terminal itself as you proceed.
+C program is a cricket simulation game that allows the user to play a cricket match against the computer.
+The game includes features such as team selection, a coin toss to decide batting or bowling, and realistic gameplay where the user makes choices for batting and bowling.
+Players and teams are represented using structures, and the program keeps track of individual player statistics.
+The game comprises two innings, and the result is displayed with a detailed scorecard.
+The program also incorporates a dynamic and engaging interface with colored text and enlarged fonts for a visually appealing experience.
 Do give it a try!!